jazz-dev/cQED-thesis-notes/cQED-thesis-notes/ch1-introduction.md

 **The artificial atom:** a Cooper pair box (CPB) — a tiny superconducting island connected to a reservoir via a Josephson junction.
 Cooled to ~20 mK, it behaves like a two-level quantum system.
 Its effective dipole moment is ~10,000× larger than a real alkali atom because billions of electrons act coherently.

-These two effects — massive dipole moment and compressed field — combine to give coupling constants g that are orders of magnitude larger than atomic systems.
+These two effects, massive dipole moment and compressed field, combine to give coupling constants g that are orders of magnitude larger than atomic systems.
 This is how circuit QED reaches strong coupling despite the noisier solid-state environment.

 **Reading out the qubit:** rather than directly probing the qubit, you send a microwave signal through the cavity.
 The qubit's state shifts the cavity's resonant frequency slightly — you read that shift.
 This is the dispersive readout scheme (developed fully in later chapters), and it means you never have to directly hit the qubit.